 How to improve your credit utilization ratio

 Now that you have an idea of what ratio you should be aiming for, you can start thinking of the strategies you can use to achieve it.

-First, it’s useful to know how credit reporting works in regard to card balances.
+It’s useful to know how credit reporting works in regard to card balances.
 Each credit card company has its own schedule of when it reports to credit bureaus.
-Typically, it happens once a month at the end of your billing cycle.
+Typically, this reporting happens once a month at the end of your billing cycle.

 It’s essential to be mindful about both your total credit utilization and per-card utilization.
 Even if you keep your total ratio low, a high balance on one of your credit cards can be a red flag to lenders.
-It may also affect your credit scores.
+A high balance on just one credit card may also have a negative effect on your credit scores.

 “This is important to keep in mind to avoid taking any action that you think may be helping your credit score, when it’s actually hurting it,” Barker says.
 “One example is if you’ve maxed out one card and open another where you maintain the balance at zero to try to counter-balance the first one.
 In this case, the total utilization of the first one may still negatively impact your score.”

 The best way to avoid such issues, Barker suggests, is making sure you don’t come close to the limit on any of your cards.

 “That way, both points are addressed at the same time.”